 - Inviting the Connectee to a local networking event with them or attending an association networking event with the Connectee could also be counted as one referral

-We trust that you’ll do your best in coming up with at least 3 good people for your Connectee to meet.
+We trust that you’ll do your best in coming up with at least one good people for your Connectee to meet.
 There is no ‘perfect’ match but we know that expanding contacts based on similar interests and backgrounds works well for new professional immigrants.

 Do I need to keep in touch with the Connectee?